“Water and air, the two essential fluids on which all life depends, have become global garbage cans.” – Jacques-Yves Cousteau

 Unfortunately these birds that nest on one of the most remote island chains in the world are dying from eating plastic that they found in the ocean.
 They normally pick up squid and other sea creatures they find near the surface of the water but they unfortunately can’t distinguish between what they can eat and what they cannot.
 The albatross has been around for millions of years and never had to make this distinction.
 Then the birds return to the island and regurgitate the plastic, feeding it to their children.
 While the adults can regurgitate objects in their stomachs, the chicks do not have that reflex.
 So the result is that their stomachs fill up with more plastic than food.
 The plastic sometimes punctures their stomachs, or there simply isn’t enough room for real food.
 The chicks die of dehydration, starvation or toxicity.

-Below are some images that people may find graphic, so I am putting a warning here before you scroll down.
-These were taken by Chris Jordan who did a documentary about the plight of these birds on Midway.
+This Image was taken by Chris Jordan who did a documentary about the plight of these birds on Midway.

 The result is that the island is littered with the bodies of these birds, revealing the plastic that was in their bodies.
 You can see that even though the albatross decomposes, the plastic does not.
 What makes this even worse though is the likelihood of another albatross eating that same plastic and succumbing to the same fate.

-To put into perspective how much plastic there is in this remote area of the Pacific, 20 tons of manmade debris and plastic ends up on Midway every year, 5 tons of that plastic is fed to the chicks.
+To put into perspective how much plastic there is in this remote area of the Pacific, 20 tons of man-made debris and plastic ends up on Midway every year, 5 tons of that plastic is fed to the chicks.

 In the entire world, it was estimated in 2015 that 9 million metric tons of plastic wound up in the ocean, (that’s 19,845,000,000 pounds! – that’s over 19 BILLION pounds).
 It’s estimated that by 2025 just 10 years from now, the annual cumulative output of plastic will be 155 million metric tons into the ocean PER YEAR.
 By 2050 it’s estimated that plastic will be found in 99% of all seabirds.